John Torturro as Barton Fink

-Completing the script was not the end of Barton's descent into hell; a further leg of his journey had yet to be traveled.
-When the detectives found the blood on his mattress and accused the writer of murdering and decapitating Audrey and Mayhew, it looked as if some sort of payment to the devil had come due.
-For the two cops there was no question that Barton would end up on death row.
+Completing the script is not the end of Barton's descent into hell; a further leg of his journey has yet to be traveled.
+When the detectives find the blood on his mattress and accuse the writer of murdering Audrey and Mayhew, it looks as if some sort of payment to the devil has come due.
+For the cops there is no question that Barton will end up on death row.
 The writer is lucky, however.
 The man who had gotten him into the depth of hell delivers him from his legal predicament by killing the enforcers of the law.
-It is in the course of this last encounter that a further dimension of Charlie's hell comes into view.
+It is in the course of this concluding event that a further dimension of hell comes into view.

-Sex and death had brought the writer into contact with his own deeper self--away from the sphere of his cultured intellect, and close to the chaotic turmoil of his desires, uncertainties, and fears.
-And by making Karl "Madman" Mundt the dark protagonist of his screenplay Barton had gotten in touch with a reality that was stranger and far more threatening than anything in the ordinary and civilized world of "Bare Ruined Choirs."
-"The playwright finds nobility in the most squalid corners and poetry in the most calloused speech," the reviewer of "Bare Ruined Choirs" had written in New York.
+Sex and death had brought the writer into contact with his own deeper self--away from the sphere of his intellect and culture, and close to the chaotic turmoil of his unconscious desires and fears.
+And by making Madman Mundt the dark protagonist of his screenplay, Barton had gotten in touch with a reality that was stranger and far more threatening than anything in his ordinary life and the middle-class world of his "Bare Ruined Choirs."
+"The playwright finds nobility in the most squalid corners, and poetry in the most calloused speech," the reviewer of Barton’s stage play had written in New York.
 That reviewer was the voice of the bourgeois patrons of the theatre who, dressed in formal attire and ready to frequent expensive restaurants after the show, enjoy the titillating texture of working-class talk as a form of cultured amusement.
-Barton's old writing had been enjoyed as a sort of slumming.
-Such a culinary approach to things is not part of Barton's new writing anymore.
-His "Burlyman" is superior to his previous work because it includes a horror that has to be acknowledged as unredeemable and incommensurable.
-Its impact transcends an evening's cultured entertainment at the theatre in the same way in which serious painting transcends the pictures that people hang over their living room sofas.
+Barton's old writing had been enjoyed as a sort of literary slumming.
+Such a culinary approach to the world is not part of Barton's new writing anymore.
+His "Burlyman" is superior to his earlier work because it reaches into a depth of human existence and invokes forces of a darkness that make plays like “Bare Ruined Choirs” look like somewhat corny entertainment .
+“The Burlyman” transcends an evening's cultured amusement in the theatre district in a similar way in which serious painting may transcend the pictures that people hang over their living room sofas.

 The further dimension that becomes visible during Charlie's final appearance at the Earle is the global reach and the historic reality of his murderous hell.
-As presented in "Barton Fink," the horrors of Charlie's killings are not just a matter of individual psychosis, but a manifestation of forces that can claim a universal presence.
-The names of the two detectives, "Mastrionotti" and "Deutsch," are an obvious allusion to Italy and Germany, the two leading fascist powers that were about to declare war on the United States.
-Mastrionotti's anti-Semitic insult, furthermore, brings the historical context of the story into sharp focus: "Fink.
+As presented in "Barton Fink," the horrors of Charlie's killings are not just a matter of individual psychosis, but a manifestation of forces that can claim a more pervasive or even universal presence.
+The names of the two detectives, "Mastrionotti" and "Deutsch," are an obvious allusion to Italy and Germany, the leading fascist powers that were about to declare war on the United States.
+Mastrionotti's anti-Semitic remarks, furthermore, brings the historical context of the story into focus: "Fink.
 That's a Jewish name, isn't it?"
-Mastrionotti asks the writer.
+Mastrionotti asks.
 And when Barton confirms that, the detective remarks: "Yeah, I didn't think this dump was restricted."
-In 1941 the authorities in Germany had began to organize and implement the genocide of European Jews, and the anti-Semitic sentiments that existed in the United States made many Jews wonder whether there would be any place anywhere in the world where they could be entirely safe, and where their human rights would be respected without question.
-Under the circumstances, rude insults like that of Mastrionotti were vivid reminders that for many people the world was not a home, but a dark and threatening place that could turn into hell at any moment.
+In 1941 the German government decided to implement the “final solution,” and they had already begun to murder the Jews they could capture.
+The anti-Semitic sentiments that existed in the United States made many Jews wonder whether there would be any place anywhere in the world where they could be entirely safe, and where their human rights would be respected without question.
+Under the circumstances, rude insults like those of Mastrionotti were vivid reminders that for many people the world was not a safe home, but a dark and threatening place that could turn into hell any time.

-When Charlie says "Heil Hitler" before putting a bullet in Deutsch's head, the global and historical dimension of the killer's insanity is made explicit.
+When Charlie shouts "Heil Hitler" before murdering Deutsch, the global and historical dimension of the killer's insanity is rendered explicit.
 What in Charlie is a personal sickness has with Hitler become a political program.
 At the studio Barton had seen the wrestling footage where the main wrestler had shouted over and over: "I will destroy you!
 I will destroy you!"
 Like many Hollywood scoundrels since, that wrestler spoke with a German accent.
 Also, Karl Mundt is a German name.
 The implication for the movie is clear: Charlie, who tried to teach Barton about wrestling, and who appears in the writer's scenario as a wrestler, is an embodiment of the same forces that manifested themselves in the Nazi slaughters of World War II.
-Charlie represents a darkness and insanity that runs much deeper and extends much further than the pathology of a single deranged mind.
+Charlie thus reminds us of a darkness and insanity that runs much deeper and extends much further than the pathology of a single deranged mind.

 It did not take the events of World War II, however, to provoke gloomy generalizations concerning human history among philosophers and writers.
 The seemingly endless chain of bloody events and their dubious justifications in the minds of their perpetrators has often struck observers as utterly insane.
 "History is a nightmare from which I am trying to awake," James Joyce once wrote, and Matthew Arnold summarized his feelings in his famous lines from "Dover Beach": "For the world/ Hath really neither joy, nor love, nor light,/ Nor certitude, nor peace, nor help for pain;/ And we are here as on a darkling plain/ Swept with confused alarms of struggle and flight,/ Where ignorant armies clash by night."
 Pensive writers, in other words, have often found reason to describe the entirety of human history as one of murderous psychosis, and it is in part to invoke this dark vision of human existence that Charlie is made to utter his "Heil Hitler" when murdering Deutsch.

-As mentioned earlier, it is the darkness of the Dionysian experience that provokes the emergence of its opposite, the Apollinian vision of light.
-The serene harmony and order of the sun god is the necessary illusion that makes life bearable in the presence of life’s inescapable horrors.
+As mentioned earlier, it is the darkness of Dionysian experience that provokes the emergence of its opposite, the Apollinian dream of beauty and light.
+The bliss and harmony for which the sun god stands is the necessary illusion that makes life bearable in the presence of life’s horrors.
 The Apollinian comes to Barton by way of the bathing beauty of the print in his room.
-After he has experienced the terrors of the sixth floor, he walks into that peace and light of the Pacific beach as an engulfing reality.
-He still hangs on to his horrible package; the darkness of life will be with him from now on.
-But in the light of the beach he can live with this darkness: he has become a denizen of Hollywood and California.
-His life and writing, we can assume, will be a dynamic and precarious balance between the darkness of Dionysus and the light of Apollo.
+After he has gone through the terrors of the sixth floor, he walks into the light of California’s beaches as an engulfing reality: art as a soothing illusion.
+He still hangs on to his package; the darkness of life will be with him in one way or another.
+But in the light of the beach and the presence of the bathing beauty he can live with this darkness.
+He is, indeed, destined to stay in Hollywood.